jdavis-uah/alet-cybercamp/README.md

 For this workshop, we will be using the open-sourced Gemma3 model from Google.
 This model is fairly lightweight, only around 3.5GB.
 For comparison the latest, smallest, Llama 4 model (Llama4 Scout) is 65GB.
 It is likely that Llama 4 will give more accurate outputs but for the purpose of this workshop we will use the smaller model with less parameters.

+**Note: Be sure your containers are running by executing `docker compose up -d --build` again in the terminal if you stopped them after checking the logs**

 To pull Gemma3 from Ollama so that we can work with it locally, issue the following command from the terminal:
 ```
 docker exec ollama ollama pull gemma3:latest